mikeloomisgg/mikeloomisgg.github.io/_posts/2019-04-05-lambda-lambda-lambda.md

 std::cout << lambda(1, 2); // Output 103
 ```

 The compiler output for these two different approaches will actually be nearly identical, because that is what the compiler is doing behinds the scenes for the lambda.
 This property that the lambda is an object is what allows it to be passed around to functions.
-Check out Jason Turner's video<sup>[2](#a2)</sup> about lambdas for more info.
+Check out Jason Turner's video<sup>[2](#links)</sup> about lambdas for more info.

+### Links

 <a name="a1">1</a>: [https://think-async.com/Asio/](https://think-async.com/Asio/) [↩](#asynchronous-callbacks)